Gesee-y/ReactiveECS.jl/doc/Achitecture.md

 A poor architecture inevitably leads to technical debt.
 A good one ensures **modularity**, **maintainability**, and **scalability** over time.
 Among the leading paradigms, the **Entity-Component-System (ECS)** stands out for its data-oriented design.
 However, ECS comes with its own set of trade-offs — especially regarding communication between systems ,runtime flexibility and the usual iteration speed vs mutations costs.

-This article introduces **Reactive ECS (RECS)**, an hybrid architecture that combines the performance of ECS with the **reactivity and decoupling** of event-driven models while providing the **memory locality** of archetypebased ECS but with lower **mutations costs**.
+This article introduces **Reactive ECS (RECS)**, an hybrid architecture that combines the performance of ECS with the **reactivity and decoupling** of event-driven models while providing the **memory locality** of archetypeb-ased ECS but with lower **mutations costs**.
 RECS aims to preserve ECS’s cache efficiency while offering a more declarative and composable system pipeline.

 ---